obabich-solvd/javascript-agent-webdriverio/README.md

 - Navigate to "Automation -> Launches" page by selecting the menu from left sidebar;
 - Click on key icon from the top right side on Launches page;
   You will see 'Hub Access' popup where you can copy username and access key for remote Zebrunne Selenium Grid;
-- Set copied values for variables `user` and `key`;
+- Set copied values for variables `user` and `key`.

-Configure desired capabilities and insert snippet on the right to wdio.conf.js file
+Configure desired capabilities and insert snippet on the right to wdio.conf.js file.

 #### **`wdio.conf.js`**